kirkit/medicalproviderdirectory/README.md

-# React + TypeScript + Vite
 # Medical Provider Directory Application
+### React + TypeScript + Vite

-A web-based medical provider directory application built with Next.js, TypesScript, React, and Tailwind CSS
+A web-based medical provider directory application built with Vite, Next.js, TypesScript, React, and Tailwind CSS

 ## Features
 - View a list of providers with their details